Developer Guide

 addpersontomeeting 1; Alex

 Expected: A success message should appear.
-Meeting at Index 1 should haveAlex
+Meeting at Index 1 should haveAlexadded to it.

 - Prerequisites: Have a person named